augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/green.md

 # Green's Tensors

-GreenTensors is a module aimed to compute the renormalized electric and magnetic Green's tensors.
-To learn more about the renormalization and the expressions that are used, please see the theory part.
+GreenTensors is a module aimed to compute the renormalized (dimensionless) electric and magnetic Green's tensors.
+To learn more about the renormalization and the expressions that are used, please see the [Theory pdf](https://augustinmuster.github.io/assets/CoupledElectricMagneticDipoles_0_1_0.pdf).

 ## Functions Documentation